Felixel18/Roulette-on-Pi-Pico-with-LCD-Display/README.md

 # Roulette-on-Pi-Pico-with-LCD-Display
-Project: Working roulette simulation on an raspi pico with python-
+Project: Roulette simulation on an raspi pico with python-